WalltoWall/gatsby-plugin-imgix/README.md

 # gatsby-plugin-imgix

 Gatsby plugin which enables the use of [Imgix][imgix] to apply image transformations at request-time.

-For most cases, this can replace the use of `gatsby-transformer-sharp` and speed up your build times significantly.
+For most cases, this plugin can replace the use of `gatsby-transformer-sharp` and speed up your build times significantly.

 Learn more about [Imgix on their site][imgix].